Mohamed-Asem/shopping-list-project/README.md

 ## How to Use

-1. Clone the repository to your local machine.
-2. Open the `index.html` file in your web browser.
+1. Visit the live demo: **[Shopping List Project](https://shoping-list-project.netlify.app/)**.
-3. Use the input field to add items to the shopping list.
+2. Use the input field to add items to the shopping list.
-4. Use the edit (✎) and delete (✖) buttons to manage individual items.
+3. Use the edit (✎) and delete (✖) buttons to manage individual items.
-5. Use the filter input to search for specific items.
+4. Use the filter input to search for specific items.
-6. Clear all items using the "Clear All" button.
+5. Clear all items using the "Clear All" button.